-The question that retailers need to ask is if they have done all that they could reasonably be expected to do, in order to keep their customers safe.
-"If they have been negligent in carrying out their duty of care to customers, it is possible that liability could attach.
-For example, if a security system prevents the exit of customers when a robbery is in progress, one could argue that this puts customers in harm's way."
+Retailers need to ask themselves if they have done all that they could reasonably be expected to do, in order to keep their customers safe.
+If they have been negligent in carrying out their duty of care to customers, it is possible that liability could attach.
+For example, if a security system prevents the exit of customers when a robbery is in progress, one could argue that this puts customers in harm's way.